 As we watch flashy advertorials for the latest alternative materials, or sit back impressed by the sleek design of a new alternative delivery solution, It’s tempting to feel that the start-ups have it all figured out.
 But behind the sleek marketing material is the stark reality that changing decades of consumer behavior is not easy.
 Our plastic problem isn’t going away.
 We need a reuse revolution.
 That much is clear.
-But also clear is that in order to create change at scale, governments have a role to play.
+But also clear is that to create change at scale, governments have a role to play.

 1. Governments must lead by example

 Governments play a role as both a user and an enabler.
 If reuse is to thrive, consumer behavior will need to change.
 By adopting innovative solutions, governments can showcase to everyone, from consumers to businesses, that reuse solutions are concrete and working concepts, and not just theories.
-Going further, they should enable solutions to grow by introducing regulation and making clear public statements.
+Going further, they should enable solutions to grow by introducing regulations and making clear public statements.

 2. Discouraging single-use and virgin plastic production

 Of course, reuse solutions have to exist operationally before such policies can be effective.
-Yet when they do exist, such regulation gives reuse solutions a big boost by driving up demand.
+Yet when they do exist, such regulation boosts reuse solutions by driving up demand.
 The anticipated increase in demand and adoption rates of reuse solutions also serve to attract investment, a significant shift given that the risk profiles of reuse solutions are typically seen as rather high.
 Legislation and the ensuing demand growth and investor attention can become a flywheel, with the growth of reuse attracting new investors and new investment, which in turn facilitates yet more growth and the spread of the reuse movement.

 3. Regulation to create trust and standards

 Since the covid-19 pandemic started, the amount of single-use plastic waste has skyrocketed.
 Christoffer explained how on the demand side, there’s been a big fear of reuse since the pandemic began.
 Because of the covid prevention campaigns, consumers now perceive a hygiene risk in reusable packaging and feel more comfortable using single-use.
 This misplaced but understandable fear is affecting the adoption of reuse and refill solutions.
-Our own single-use cup alternatives venture Cupkita, has been put on hold during the pandemic because of declining demand.
+Our own single-use cup alternatives venture, Cupkita, was put on hold during the pandemic because of declining demand.
 This is where municipalities need to step in.

-Only together we can build a mature reuse ecosystem
+Only together can we build a mature reuse ecosystem